Building a Democratic Candidate

 Jul 2025

 t’s starting again.
-The media—and Democrats-- simply cannot help themselves.
+The media—and Democrats-- simply can not help themselves.

 Trump does outrageous and/or criminal things every single day.
 Really, what new can be said?